paulosuzart/paulosuzart.github.io/_posts/2017-02-10-languages-and-counting.md

 I like as a language, but Java interoperability where sort of ugly.
 Furthermore, there were absolutely no killing app for Clojure.
 I was a member of the Clojure mailing list and *ALL* there I saw were posts prefixed with _[ANN]_ to announce some tiny poorly tested, poorly documented, non maintained wannabe library.
 I got tire of this, to be fair.
 And started to code/play less and less with Clojure.

 We had some guys creating a Pedestal framework with lots of craziness, well, useless.
 I heard they dropped good part of what they were doing to provide just the http framework these days.

+I also technically reviewd a [Book on Clojure for Domain-specific Languages](https://www.amazon.com/Clojure-Domain-specific-Languages-Ryan-Kelker/dp/1782166505).

 Today the only thing I can tell is [Immutant](http://immutant.org/) and [Datomic](http://www.datomic.com/).